 It's been possible for a long time to connect the Firefox Developer Tools to Firefox for Android so you can debug your mobile website.
-Until now, this was a fairly complex and error-prone process.
+Until now, though, this was a fairly complex and error-prone process.
 From Firefox 36 we've made the process much simpler: in particular, you don't need to deal directly with the adb tool at all.
 Now you connect using WebIDE, which takes care of setting up adb behind the scenes.

 For this to work, you need at least Firefox 36 on the desktop and Firefox 35 on the mobile device.
 If you need to use an earlier version, see the older instructions for connecting the developer tools to Firefox for Android.

 This guide is split into two parts: the first part, "Prerequisites", covers stuff you only need to do once, while the second part, "Connecting", covers stuff you need to do each time you connect the device.

 - a desktop or laptop computer with Firefox 36 or higher running on it